 With 70% of the UK's land in agricultural use.
 It is essential that butterflies in these areas are monitored to ensure the health our countryside.

-A number of squares have been identified in Yorkshire which require new walkers for 2020.
-These are listed below, with approximate locations.
-If you are interesting in getting involved in butterfly recording and would be able to undertake two walks a year (one in July and one in August) at one of these locations please contact
+A number of squares have been identified in Yorkshire which require new walkers for 2021 indicated by Yellow and Red markers on the map or take a look at the spreadsheet above.
+If you are interesting in getting involved in butterfly recording and would be able to undertake at least two walks a year (one in July and one in August) at one of these locations please contact email@example.com

 Take a look at the latest newsletter to find out what it is, which species are the most widespread in the UK and how you can take part.